ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 ##### 2.2.2 Installing

-Refer to the following steps for`repo`installation..
+Refer to the following steps for`repo`installation.

 ###### 2.2.2.1 Getting Repo Source Code